“There will be no other words in the world / But those our children speak.” –George Oppen

 Writing the Community is a school-based creative writing residency program for K-8 students with the goals of developing creative and critical thinking skills, promoting a love of reading and writing, and helping students find their voice.

 In the fall and spring of each year, the Poetry Center places professional writers in local classrooms to lead creative writing workshops for six to eight weeks.
 Programs are available both during regular class time and out-of-school time.
 Schools can select programs in the genres of poetry, fiction, and creative nonfiction.
 At the end of the programs, students read a selection of their work at a celebratory reading and have one of their poems or stories published in our annual city-wide anthology.

-In addition to getting students excited about literature, partner schools receive additional benefits such as recognition on the Poetry Center’s website and the chance to have their students’ work published in such forums as Bear Essential News, the City of Tucson street car reader boards and buses, special exhibits at the Poetry Center, and city-wide anthologies.
+Partner schools receive additional benefits, such as the chance to have their students’ work published in such places as Bear Essential News, in the City of Tucson street car leader boards, in special exhibits at the Poetry Center, and in our city-wide annual anthology.

 Learn more about the Fall 2016 community partners here.